jfelipedev/jfelipedev/README.md

-- 👋 Hi, I’m @jfelipedev
+- 👋 Hi, I’m Felipe
 - 👀 I’m interested in learning more and more about web development
 - 🌱 I’m currently learning JS, HTML, CSS and all those things about web dev
 - 💞️ I’m looking to collaborate on whatever I can